 Our past performance, verdicts and settlements do not constitute a guarantee, warranty, or prediction regarding the outcome of future cases.
 Past results obtained or overall performance must be confined to that particular case, its factual and legal circumstances and legal surroundings.
 Every case is different and must be judged on its own merits.

-Baum, Hedlund, Aristei & Goldman has resolved thousands of cases worldwide, obtaining more than $4 billion on behalf of our clients.
+Baum, Hedlund, Aristei & Goldman has resolved thousands of cases worldwide, obtaining more than $4 billion in verdicts and settlements on behalf of our clients.
 With a decades-long track record of success handling commercial transportation accidents, pharmaceutical drug injuries, product liability cases, harmful consumer products, whistleblower claims and class actions, our firm has earned a reputation for handling complex cases with considerable dedication, experience and skill, holding negligent companies accountable and obtaining maximum compensation for our clients.

 The National Law Journal and ALM Media also awarded our firm two years in a row with the distinguished honor of “Elite Trial Lawyers” first place winner for Pharmaceutical Litigation based on our firm’s work in a high-profile generic Paxil suicide case against drug manufacturer GlaxoSmithKline and first place winner for the Mass Torts category for the Johnson and Hardeman Roundup verdicts.